 Daisy is currently a project assistant for the Culture and Mental Health lab working on reducing the duration of untreated psychosis through a community outreach campaign project, La CLAve, with the goal of increasing psychosis literacy and early treatment among Spanish-speaking Latinos in the San Fernando area, Los Angeles County.
 She comes from the windy city of Chicago with a psychology degree from Princeton University where she mostly worked within cognitive psychology looking at memory, attention, and more specifically, bilingualism and language acquisition.
 Her interests in various cultures and languages has been refined to looking at the Latino community and their needs.
 Her interests lie in interdisciplinary psychology looking at social and clinical fields through a cognitive lens.
 Application of psychological work in the mental health field while taking culture into consideration is also an area of interest for her.
 She hopes to gain much knowledge and expertise within the Culture and Mental Health lab so as to grow as a researcher and continue onto graduate school where she hopes to further learn how to help the Latino community with her work.

 I was born and raised in Manila, Philippines.
 I received my Bachelor of Arts degree in Communication Arts from the University of Santo Tomas and then took major courses in Master’s in Business Administration from Ateneo de Manila University.
 Over the course of my professional work which focused on business, office and operations management in varied types of industries, I developed the interest in evolving organizations, planning and execution.
-Like many others, I migrated to the U.S. to pave the way for my three children.
 I am pleased to work with Dr. Lopez in the Administration in support of his three research and training projects.
 In all stages of the project cycle, I see to it that the logistics are in place while keeping compliance with the University and project sponsor policies.